TeamOpenwrt/temba/README.md

 3. Run `rake`

 OpenWRT Release (Chaos Calmer) and Platform (TL-WR842nd v2) is hardcoded in `Rakefile`.
 You have to change it to support other platforms.

+## Invisible credits

+Sometimes the commits are not done by the original authors

+The following templates contributed by @dyangol

+- template__regular-nanostation-m5
+- template__border-nanostation-m5

+The original idea is from @yanosz and its repository https://github.com/yanosz/mesh_testbed_generator